msmbuilder/msmbuilder/docs/faq.rst

 **How can I validate an MSM?**

-The gold standard is to use your MSM to make predictions about experimental observables for a real molecular system that can tested in the lab.
+The gold standard is to use your MSM to make predictions about experimental observables for a real molecular system that can be tested in the lab.
 The relaxation timescales which are calculated by MSMs, tICA, HMMs, and other types of kinetic models correspond to approximations for the relaxation timescales that should be observed in experiments like T-jump spectroscopy.